 Want to put general flights and accommodation onto AfterPay?
 You can do that in one package with Webjet.
 The T&Cs indicates that just a few basic criterion have to be met:

-- No available on car hire or stand-alone insurance
+- Not available on car hire or stand-alone insurance

 - Valid for Australian residents over the age of 18 with a current Australian credit or debit card

-However, note that Webjet appear to levy a $21.95 ‘Booking Price Guarantee’ and a $32.95 ‘Servicing Fee’ for all bookings, so be sure to compare with other alternatives if you want to avoid extra fees.
+However, note that Webjet charge the following fees per flight bookings, so be sure to compare with other alternatives if you want to avoid extra fees:

 Using AfterPay with Play Travel